 Our Lady of Lourdes Mission Statement Key Personnel 1.
-Section one: Allegations that may meet the harms threshold (KCSIE 2021) 5 2.
-Section 2: Allegation/concerns that do not meet the harms threshold - referred to for the purposes of this guidance as 'low level concerns'.
-(KCSIE 2021) 12

-Appendix A: What is the LADO
+Section one: Concerns or allegations that may meet the harm threshold (KCSIE 2023) 5 2.
+Section 2: Concerns or allegations that do not meet the harm threshold.
+(KCSIE 2023) 12 Аp ppendix A: What is the LADO 15